 Troy Lee Designs started out as a custom helmet painting service but are now one of the leading brands in mountain bike apparel and helmets.
 The have a great range of MTB helmets including both the A1 and A2 helmets that come in X-Large/2X-Large sizes for those larger heads!

 The Troy Lee Designs A1 is rated as one of the best helmets for winter riding.
 Why winter riding, you ask?
-It is a very comfortable, very protective helmet, but had quite poor ventilation, leaving you too hot during the summer climbs.
-But if you aren't too phased about the limited ventilation, the phenomenal protection, comfort, additional features, and price really make this a helmet to consider.
+It is a very comfortable and protective helmet, but has quite poor ventilation.
+This leaves you a little too hot during the summer climbs.
+But other than this, the phenomenal protection, comfort, additional features, and price really make this a helmet to consider.

-The A1 features a maximum coverage design, MIPS, and an in-mold polycarbonate shell with an EPS liner to provide you with maximum protection.
-It has an adjustable sizing system, although this has been reported to be slightly difficult to use while on your head, so it may require the helmet to be taken off to adjust.
-The A1 also features an anti-microbial liner to reduce your sweat and lessen the odors from the sweat and has an adjustable visor.
+The A1 features a maximum coverage design, a MIPS liner, and an in-mold polycarbonate shell with an EPS liner to provide you with fantastic protection.
+It has an adjustable sizing system, although this has been reported to be slightly difficult to use while on a large head, so it may require the helmet to be taken off to adjust.
+The A1 also features anti-microbial padding.
+This padding absorbs the sweat, and reduces the odor build up.

 This is Troy Lee Designs step up from the A1.
 It is lighter, features more ventilation (thankfully!), and has a few more safety features.
 It doesn’t quite have the incredible comfort the A1 had, but that’s not to say its uncomfortable, just that the A1 fits like a glove!